saogawa/srl-event-handler/README.md

 ## License

-This project is licensed under the BSD License
+This project is licensed under the Apache License

 ### Redistribution and Use